Welsh language: Modern Welsh

-The Bible translations into Welsh helped maintain the use of Welsh in daily life.
+The Bible translations into Welsh helped maintain the use of Welsh in daily life, and standardised spelling.
 The New Testament was translated by William Salesbury in 1567, and the complete Bible by William Morgan in 1588.
 Modern Welsh is subdivided into Early Modern Welsh and Late Modern Welsh.
 Early Modern Welsh ran from the 15th century through to the end of the 16th century, and the Late Modern Welsh period roughly dates from the 16th century onwards.
 Contemporary Welsh differs greatly from the Welsh of the 16th century, but they are similar enough for a fluent Welsh speaker to have little trouble understanding it.

-During the Modern Welsh period there has been a decline in the popularity of the Welsh language: the number of Welsh speakers declined to the point at which there was concern that the language would become extinct.
-Welsh government processes and legislation have worked to increase the proliferation of the Welsh language, e.g. through education.
+During the Modern Welsh period, there has been a decline in the popularity of the Welsh language: the number of Welsh speakers declined to the point at which there was concern that the language would become extinct.
+During industrialisation in the late 19th century, immigrants from England led to the decline in Welsh speakers particularly in the South Wales Valleys.
+Welsh government processes and legislation have worked to increase the proliferation of the Welsh language, for example through education.